Chart Color Schemes

 East Killara shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-East Killara has notably higher educational attainment than broader averages.
-Among residents aged 15+, 55.4% have university qualifications, compared to Australia's 30.4% and NSW's 32.2%.
+East Killara's educational attainment is notably higher than national averages.
+Among residents aged 15 and above, 55.4% possess university qualifications, compared to Australia's 30.4% and NSW's 32.2%.
 Bachelor degrees are the most common at 35.5%, followed by postgraduate qualifications (17.2%) and graduate diplomas (2.7%).
 Vocational pathways account for 15.5%, with advanced diplomas at 8.9% and certificates at 6.6%.

 Frequently Asked Questions - Education